department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-04 Unified Check-In Experience Usability Study/research-findings.md

 - Many Veterans use the pre-check-in link that was texted to them to initiate check-in on the day of their appointment, which does not actually allow them to check in.
 - Some Veterans skip checking in altogether when they arrive at the clinic because they think they’re checked in as a result of completing the pre-check-in process, which in fact does not initiate or complete the online check in process.

 *Note: “Unified check-in” isn’t a new product or product name.
-It’s simply an internal term being used to describe a set of features and visual changes to add into the Veteran-facing Patient Check In (PCI) product to improve ease of use for Veterans and increase utilization at VISNs.*
+It’s simply an internal term being used to describe a set of features and visual changes to add into the Veteran-facing PCI product to improve ease of use for Veterans and increase utilization at VISNs.*

 ## Research Questions